Demand for child identification cards rises as pandemic restrictions lift

 "I love what I do," said Zalas.
 "It's just that gratifying."

-While you can get your child an ID at almost any age, the Sheriff's Office recommends you renew it every couple of years to keep up with your child's image.
-Zalas says if you are a caretaker of a senior or someone with special needs, you can also get one taken for that person to ensure their safety.
+While you can get your child an ID at almost any age, the sheriff's office recommends you renew it every couple of years to keep up with your child's image.
+Zalas said if you are a caretaker of a senior or someone with special needs, you also can get one taken for that person to ensure their safety.

 The Virginia Beach Sheriff's Office takes this program to events across the community to offer a free service to the public.
 You can check out their Facebook page to see where they will be next.